MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 # Azure authentication with user credentials

-This article provides an overview of the Azure Identity library support for Azure Active Directory token authentication with user-provided credentials.
+This article looks at how the Azure Identity library supports Azure Active Directory token authentication with user-provided credentials.
 This support is made possible through a set of TokenCredential implementations discussed below.

 This article covers the following topics: